Noobistial-dev/SQL_learning_project/README.md

 # SQL(Structured Query Language)
 🧠 What is SQL?

 SQL is a programming language used to manage and manipulate relational databases.
-You use it to:
+We use it to:

   -> Retrieve data